 Classes also offered at Charles de Gaulle Airport and Orly Airport in Paris.
 Further, in 2016 Miami Airport opened its official yoga room, while Santiago, Chile Airport became the first South American airport to offer free yoga twice a week (every Tuesday and Thursday in Gate 15) and Frankfurt International kicked off 2016 by opening two new yoga rooms in Terminals 1 and 2.

-We expect to see more of your downward facing dogs in 2017.
+We expect to see more of your downward-facing dogs in 2017.

 2. Airport Therapy Dogs

-There is ample evidence that petting dogs can help reduce stress and has been a growing trend at airports around the world.
+There is ample evidence that petting dogs can help reduce stress and has been a growing trend in airports around the world.
 This past holiday season, United Airlines implemented their United Paws Initiative for the third year in a row at Terminal C at Newark Liberty International Airport – calming passengers down by giving them a lick!

 Last year, many airports around the world incorporated therapy dogs service to help reduce passenger stress as well.
-California has six therapy dog programs, Canada has seven airports with therapy dog programs, and there are approximately over 35 airports in the US that have airport therapy dog programs.
+California has six therapy dog programs, Canada has seven airports with therapy dog programs, and there are approximately 35 airports in the US that have airport therapy dog programs.
 There’s no excuse to be stressed at the airport ever again with these furry friends wandering around.

 3. Airport Spas